leomotors/cocoa-discord/packages/music-module/README.md

 ### Advanced Usage

-- Import music module to existing bot that use [Cocoa Discord Utils](https://github.com/Leomotors/cocoa-discord-utils) (See [cminusminus](https://github.com/Leomotors/cminusminus) for minimal example or [Waifu Bot](https://github.com/Leomotors/waifu-bot) for sized bot)
+- Import music module to existing bot that use [Cocoa Discord](https://github.com/Leomotors/cocoa-discord) (See [cminusminus](https://github.com/Leomotors/cminusminus) for minimal example or [Waifu Bot](https://github.com/Leomotors/waifu-bot) for sized bot)

 ## Prerequisites

 - node 16 (Minimum required by discord.js, What my bots are optimized for)

 - **IMPORTANT** [Encoding Libraries](https://www.npmjs.com/package/@discordjs/voice#dependencies)
   (This library does not ship these encoding libraries, so you can freely decide which one to install)

 ## ✨Features